Alexander McDonald (sculptor): Alexander McDonald jr.

 His son (1837-1884) continued the firm after his father's death.
 William Leslie appears to have got on better with father than son, and resigned in 1863 to go into local politics.
 McDonald jr. had brought Sydney Field into the firm in 1860 to increase artistry, and made him a full partner in 1863 when Leslie left, creating McDonald & Field.

-In 1864 Alexander had a stroke, and was confined to a wheelchair for the rest of his life.
+In 1864 Alexander had a stroke, and used a wheelchair for the rest of his life.
 He continued to run the company and continued to enter international competitions winning further medals at the Paris Exhibition of 1867, the Philadelphia Exposition of 1876 and Melbourne International Exhibition (1880).

 In 1867 they received a hugely important commission from Queen Victoria to create a Cairngall granite sarcophagus for Prince Albert to be placed in Frogmore, with the effigies on the upper slab being designed by Carlo Marochetti.
 Following this the firm declared themselves as "granite sculptors to the Queen".

 He made a trip to Rome in 1869 to make studies of sculpture.

 Around 1870 he commissioned Kepplestone House in Aberdeen and was thereafter referred to as Alexander McDonald of Kepplestone.

 He died on 27 December 1884 and is buried in a huge pink granite sarcophagus of his own design in the churchyard of St Machar's Cathedral.

 On his death he bequeathed 150 paintings to Aberdeen Art Gallery and Museum, including works by Joseph Edgar Boehm, George Anderson Lawson, G F Watts, Sir Joseph Noel Paton, G D Leslie, Sir Frederick Leighton, William MacTaggart and Edward Poynter.